Mooochuan/Onlineshopping-App/README.md

 # Onlineshopping-App
-A serverless online shoppping app with AWS Lamda and stripe
+A serverless online shoppping app with AWS Lamda and React